 Until March 12, 2019 (hereinafter: the "Date of the Split"), the Company operated in two main segments of activity, the product segment and the automated solutions segment.
-From the Date of the Split, the Company operates solely in the product segment and the activities thereof in the field of automated solutions have been transferred to Utron Ltd. (hereinafter: "Utron"), a company controlled by the controlling shareholders of the Company, as described in section 1.3.2 below (hereinafter: the "Split").
+From the Date of the Split, as part of which the operations thereof in the field of automated solutions have been transferred to Utron Ltd. (hereinafter: "Utron"), a company controlled by the controlling shareholders of the Company and which operates only in the product field, as described in section 1.3.2 below (hereinafter: the "Split").